-- Become familiar with the music gear used in the field recording session and will explore music production considerations that include creating a structure from sampling improvisation in order to build a song.
+- Become familiar with the music gear used in the field recording session and will explore music production considerations.
+These considerations include creating a structure from field sampling and improvisation in order to build a song.

 - Learn about various tools that can be used to manipulate sound (software based music production tools)

 - Work together and support one another in creating a community based recording.

 The workshop is open to all – no previous experience with a musical instrument or music production is required and is inclusive in regards to the population.